 Federal Reserve, Survey of Consumer Finances, 2022

-For Black America, the implications are catastrophic.
-Analyses of SCF microdata show that married Black couples hold a median net worth of about $131,000.
-Single Black households hold roughly $29,000 (Federal Reserve, Survey of Consumer Finances).
-Among single Black women — the fastest-growing household type in the community — median net worth collapses to about $1,700 (Chang, Insight Center for Community Economic Development, 2010; Darity et al., Duke University, 2018).
+Catastrophic implications confront Black America.
+Analyses of SCF microdata indicate married Black couples hold a median net worth of about $131,000, while single Black households sit at roughly $29,000 (Federal Reserve, Survey of Consumer Finances).
+Among single Black women—the fastest-growing household type in the community—median net worth falls to about $1,700 (Chang, Insight Center for Community Economic Development, 2010; Darity et al., Duke University, 2018).

-That is a seventy-seven-to-one ratio between married Black couples and single Black women.
-Within the same racial demographic.
-The married Black couple is not wealthy by white standards — the racial gap persists even within marriage — but the chasm between married and unmarried Black households dwarfs every other variable in the wealth equation.
+That seventy-seven-to-one ratio separates married Black couples from single Black women within the same racial demographic.
+The married Black couple is not wealthy by white standards—the racial gap persists even within marriage—but the chasm between married and unmarried Black households dwarfs every other variable in the wealth equation.

 And the Black community has the lowest marriage rate of any demographic in the United States.